How to Adult When You Feel Overwhelmed: 8 Spiritual Steps

 Learning to adult includes learning when to say no to additional responsibilities and when to ask for help with existing ones.

-Overwhelm Warning Signs:
+Overwhelm Warning Signs

-• Mental symptoms like difficulty concentrating or making decisions
+Mental symptoms: Difficulty concentrating or making decisions

-Sacred Boundary Responses:
+Sacred Boundary Responses

 When Someone Asks for Your Time or Energy: